nic-lan/funny_drivy/backend/README.md

 # Drivy Backend Challenge

+ Looking for a job?
+Check out our [open positions](https://en.drivy.com/jobs).

 ## Guidelines

-Fork this repo.
+- clone this repo (do **not** fork it)
-Solve the levels in ascending order, an commit your code at the end of each level.
+- solve the levels in ascending order
+- commit your code at the end of each level
+- once you are done, ping someone from drivy (ideally via our jobs page)

 You can have a look at the higher levels, but please do the **simplest thing** that could work for the level you're currently solving.

 Disclaimer: the levels become more complex over time, so you will probably have to re-use some code and adapt it to the new requirements.